 GSSW students can further customize their learning by adding a certificate or stipend to their degree plan.
-The below information can be used in conjunction with information posted on the Student Portfolio page in order to determine if a stipend/certificate is right for you.
+The below information can be used in conjunction with information posted on the MSW Student Resource Portal page in order to determine if a stipend/certificate is right for you.
 Some stipends/certificates have strict deadlines associated with them; take care to submit all materials by posted deadlines.
 Noting your interest in a stipend/certificate in your GSSW application does not enroll you in a stipend/certificate program.
-Students must follow all directions in order to be considered for a stipend/certificate.
+Students must follow all directions to be considered for a stipend/certificate.
+We recommend you meet with an academic advisor for additional guidance.